almunc/ip-checker/README.md

 # ip-checker
-PHP library to check if a client uses a VPN/Proxy or Tor.
+PHP library to check if a client is using a VPN/Proxy or Tor exit node.
 It's also possible to determine users countries or block specific countries